ruobinLiu/Laboratory-Protocols/index.md

 learn:
 - "How to crude DNA Isolation from seeds"
 - "How to extract DNA from fresh pulse tissues"
-- "How to use PCR program for KASP assays, then plot the data"
+- "How to use PCR program for KASP assays, then plot the results data"

 data-description: "DNA extraction from pulse crop"
 ---